 Fusion Drive vs SSD is a common confusion for those who need to get an iMac.
 You don’t have many customization options while purchasing a Mac device, except in the case of storage.
 If you’re getting a MacBook Air, for instance, you can choose from the 128GB and 256GB versions.
 However, you have better choices when coming to iMac.

-iMac is all-in-one computer series from Apple Inc, which is regularly updated with high-end specs and processors.
+iMac is an all-in-one computer series from Apple Inc, which is regularly updated with high-end specs and processors.
 If you are expecting a desktop-based working environment with awesome performance, iMac is the best answer for sure.
 That having said, making the best selection between Fusion vs SSD for storage is an important thing.

 And, we can start with an introduction to both.